cimitrasoftware/ad_exchange/README.md

 36. Remove an Active Directory User from a comma-separted list of Active Directory Groups by Group GUID
 37. Add an Active Directory User to a comma-separated list of Active Directory Groups by Group GUID
 38. Remove an Active Directory user
+39. Search for a user object, choosing attributes of the user, for example, their phone number with the full phone number specified:   801-555-1212
+40. Wildcard Search for a user object, choosing partial attributes of the user, for example, search for their their phone number with: 801-555

 ADDITIONAL FUNCTIONALITY